Nethram/callblaster/README.md

 Key Features
 ------------
 -Supports multiple simultaneous calls to a list of numbers.
--Separate audio messages for each number.
+-Possiblity of separate audio messages for each number.
--Receives DTMF inputs
+-Receives DTMF inputs.
--Configurable redirect destinations  with context and extension
+-Configurable redirect destinations to any asterisk  context and extension (external or internal number,ring groups,queue,ivr etc).
--Dialing Screen displays call status and DTMF response
+-Dialing Screen displays call status and DTMF response.
--Detailed log for each calls
+-Detailed call log with call deposition and DTMF received.
+-Uses regular outbound routing for broadcast,use any trunk or dialpattern.
--Easy to use Management Panel
+-Easy to use Management Panel.

 ..............................................
 Prerequisite